ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 Can I get a waiver if my student still has knee instability?

-Instability is disqualifying under the symptom clause with no time limit.
+Instability is disqualifying under Section 6.18.d(4) with no time limit.
 A waiver with documented instability is significantly harder to obtain.
 DoDMERB Qualified recommends completing rehabilitation fully first.

 How long does an ACL waiver take?